Charges and authorizations

 - In-store prices may differ from time to time from the price the merchant lists on Google Express.
 You're always charged the in-store amount for items you order through our service.
 Remember that the sales tax is determined by the location of the store, not your delivery address.

-The charge will be processed through Google Payments when your order’s paid for in the store.
+- The charge will be processed through Google Payments when your order is paid for in-store.
 You’ll see separate charges for each store you order from if you order from multiple stores, as well as a separate charge from Google for the shipping & service fee.

 - You’ll see the final and actual amount charged to your card in your delivery confirmation email, and reflected on your Orders page on the site after delivery.